 The right age for a child to get a phone

 One recommendation picking up steam is "Wait Until 8th," a campaign urging parents to hold off giving children a phone until eighth grade.
-According to Nicholas J. Westers, Psy.D., clinical psychologist at Children’s Health℠ and Assistant Professor at UT Southwestern, that's a great recommendation – but it shouldn't be a hard and fast rule.
+According to Nicholas J. Westers, Psy.D., ABPP, clinical psychologist at Children's Health℠ and Associate Professor at UT Southwestern, that's a great recommendation – but it shouldn't be a hard and fast rule.

 "Age shouldn't drive your decision," explains Dr. Westers.
 "Ultimately it depends on your child's maturity and responsibility level.
 Is your child responsible enough to take care of a phone?
 Are they going to be able to use it appropriately, interacting with friends and posting on social media?"

 If you’re unsure if your child is mature enough, Dr. Westers suggests starting out with a flip phone or more basic phone without data that lets your child get in touch when necessary.

 "That gives children the opportunity to show they can use it responsibly and not lose it," he says.
 It is reasonable to expect some pushback from your child, however, because a basic phone may make them feel different from their peers who might already have a smartphone.
 “If you choose to start with a more basic phone like a flip phone, set a reasonable timeframe, such as one month, for them to demonstrate responsibility,” suggests Dr. Westers.

 No matter what age you decide is best for your child, it's important to be proactive about discussing your family's rules surrounding the phone.
 Setting limits, such as putting it away at dinner, in class and at bedtime, for instance, helps build good habits, or “digital health.”
 Dr. Westers adds that you also need to be clear about the consequences of not following the rules, too.